jamesrharwood/thesis/chapters/10_pilot/_notes/_when_coding.md

 Surprised by how frequently examples are mentioned.

 testimonials / quotes were polarizing.
-Deprioritize?
+Deprioritise?

 Comparison with old website - came up organically (one asked about permanence, another accidentally clicked on a link, a third remembered having used it before).
 OMK took 8 minutes to find SRQR E&E and said she would have given up.